cvdennis/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe acessibility on the web to someone new to programming? be as semantic as possible in your code. give elements meaning, if you need a button, use the <button> element.
-2. Talk about 3 different things you can do to ensure your website is accessible.
+2. Talk about 3 different things you can do to ensure your website is accessible. adaptive website layout, semantic as possible with elements, media queries
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? its a way to store, change and use data in code.
-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? allow the developer to repeat sections of code with just a single line
-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? calling the object name and the key. dot (object.key) or bracket (object['key']) method.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.